k1ngnes/k1ngnes/README.md

     </td>
     <td>
       <a href="https://github.com/k1ngnes/gazprom-test">artsofte-test</a>
       <p>In this project I did a list of companies with Google's material paginator.
-List of companies is coming from an fake API dummy.
+List of companies is coming from a fake API dummy.
 You can also sort these companies and filter them, there is an individual company information page too!
 Everything is done with Angular and Typesript, SCSS for styling.</p>
       <img src="logo.png" style="width: 400px;"/>
     </td>
   </tr>